For ServiceNow, Dynatrace offers:

 To secure communication between Dynatrace and ServiceNow, you need an API token.
-If you don't already have one, create an API token:
+If you don't already have one, create an API token.

-- Select Generate token for API v2.
+- Select Generate new token.

 - Enter a name for your token.

-- Select Generate.
+- Select Generate token.

 In the ServiceNow marketplace, go to Service Graph Connector for Observability - Dynatrace and select Get to install the Service Graph Connector application within your ServiceNow instance.

-As a part of this installation, you need to install the following plugins:
+As a part of this installation, you need to install the following plugins.